Panger95/tkStrikeDBGen1/README.md

 # tkStrikeDBGen1
-Loading the tkStrike H2 DB with proper information
+Loading the tkStrikeGen1 H2 DB with proper information

 Loading the H2 Database
 =======================